 Once points are banked, they cannot be returned to the current year.
 However, if you decide to take a vacation after banking this year’s points, you may always borrow up to 100% of next year’s allotment.

-If a Member has an outstanding reservation, the sale cannot close until that vacation has been taken or the Seller’s reservation will be cancelled when the deed is transferred to the Buyer.
+If a Member has an outstanding reservation, the sale cannot close until that vacation has been taken or the Seller’s reservation will be canceled when the deed is transferred to the Buyer.
 If the vacation is for May 30th -June 6th, then the sale cannot close until June 6th but all of the paperwork can be prepared, signed and ready prior to that.
-On June 6th, the title company will close the sale, transfer title and notify DVC.
+On June 6th, the title company will close the sale, transfer the title and notify DVC.

 Your points may be banked every year, but the same points cannot be banked more than once.
 In other words, if you have a June use year and bank your points from June 2019 into June 2020, those points may be used until the last day of May, 2021.
 They cannot be banked again.
 However, the June 2020 points may be banked into June of 2021 and are good through May 31, 2025.
 So you can alway bank up to 100% of your allocation of points into the *next year.
 Each month known as the “USE YEAR” does have a banking deadline, so be sure to know when your DVC points will need to be banked by.